The federal government has committed roughly $13 trillion ($13,000,000,000,000) on pandemic-related spending since early 2020.

 While not an “investment” per se, your leverage directly impacts your investment returns.

 But you know what higher interest rates mean for adjustable-rate loans.
-Expect your rates to leap upward in that scenario.
+Expect your rates to leap upward if you have an adjustable-rate mortgage (ARM).

-Yes, credit is tight right now during the coronavirus pandemic.
-But interest rates are also extremely low, with the fed funds rate near 0%.
-If you have an adjustable rate mortgage or rental property loan, consider refinancing it to fixed interest.
+Interest rates are extremely low in the wake of the coronavirus pandemic, with the Fed funds rate still near 0%.
+If you have an ARM or adjustable rental property loan, consider refinancing it to fixed interest.

 Other Investments to Protect Against Inflation